abinashstack/Discord-Bot/README.md

 ### What Is This ?

-* It is a web app made using nodejs and mongoDB
+* It is a web app made with the aid of nodejs and mongoDB

 ### Tools and Languages Used